-Banja Luka is the second largest city of Bosnia, after Sarajevo.
-Banja Luca is in the northwest of the country and is the capital city of the Republika Srpska (Serb Republic).
-Banja Luka is a stunning city nestled between green hills on the edge of the river Vrbas.
-Banja Luka is famed for its tree-lined avenues, parks, gardens and boulevards.
-By day, Banja Luka has a lively café culture with cafés and restaurants all over the city and by night there is a lively scene with music, nightclubs, drinks and dance.
+This city is stunning, nestled between green hills on the edge of the river Vrbas.
+The city is famed for its tree-lined avenues, parks, gardens and boulevards.
+By day, the city has a lively café culture with cafés and restaurants all over.
+But by night, there is a lively scene with music, nightclubs, drinks and dance.

-The signs of the Bosnian conflict are not as obvious in Banja Luka as in the heavily shellled Sarajevo.
+The signs of the Bosnian conflict are not as obvious here as in the heavily shellled Sarajevo.
 However, during the Bosnian war a lot of mosques were destroyed, including the famous and historic Ferhadija Mosque dating back to the 16th Century.
 The mosque has recently been rebuilt.

 Food and Drink in Banja Luka

-Whilst on my recent holiday to Banja Luka, I had foolishly, as it turns out, decided to continue my weight loss program.
+Whilst on my recent holiday here, I had foolishly, as it turns out, decided to continue my weight loss program.
 Now, with the assortments of fantastic foods available, sticking to the diet proved more than a little tricky.
 I decided to ditch the diet and research weight loss surgery on my return.
 Let me explain …

 Rivers, Waterfalls and Thermal Spas.